 A beach bar for those seeking a little history

 If you’re in downtown Fort Lauderdale, you should make your way over to the Elbo Room.
 This historic beer joint at the end of the Fort Lauderdale strip has been a destination for spring breakers since 1938.
 It’s a dive bar, but that’s part of its charm.
-This legendary beach bar also features loud live music and affordable drinks that keep people flocking to it.
+This legendary Fort Lauderdale beach bar also features loud live music and affordable drink specials that keep people flocking to it.

 A bar for sports fans

-Not everyone who visits Fort Lauderdale beach is looking to hang out at a beachy bar.
+Not everyone who visits Fort Lauderdale beach is looking to hang out at a beach bar.
 If you’re seeking a place to get your sports fix, The Parrot Lounge is for you.
-The sports bar has a strong connection to Philadelphia and focuses on combining sports with craft beers and appetizing bar food in a fun atmosphere.
+The sports bar has a strong connection to Philadelphia and focuses on combining sports with craft beers and appetizing bar bites in a fun atmosphere.

 A spot for craft beer aficionados